 Social media, like many other things in life, is constantly changing and evolving to offer users a better experience.
 The social media landscape which existed three years ago is light years behind what brands are deploying in 2013.
 Many of the leading social networking sites are constantly giving out big announcements on changes to their platforms.
 Features are being upgraded and new features added.
-But, most importantly, new social networking platforms, tools and apps are emerging almost every fortnight.
+But, most importantly, new social networking platforms, tools and apps, like these tools to find influencers, are emerging almost every fortnight.
 If you are managing multiple social media profiles, the task of keeping up with these changes becomes even more complex.
 Not only do you have to track the latest changes on Facebook, you may have to track changes on Google+, Twitter, LinkedIn, Pinterest, Youtube and many other platforms and update your profiles accordingly to reflect these changes.

 All this is well and good unless you have the responsibility of quickly adapting these seemingly endless changes to deliver value to your brand.
 Here, we are referring to the social media managers or digital marketers in charge of the myriad social media accounts on the web.
 How can you keep up and in step with all these updates and harness them in a timely manner to deliver value to your social media experience?
 There are several steps which you can incorporate so as to be in step with a rapidly evolving social media landscape.